sverweij/dependency-cruiser/doc/rules.md

 A regular expression an end of a dependency should match to be catched by this rule.

+When path is in a `to` part of a rule it accepts the regular expression 'group matching' special variable `$1` as well.
+See 'group matching' below for an explanation & example.

 #### pathNot
 A regular expression an end of a dependency should NOT match to be catched by this rule.

+When pathNot is in a `to` part of a rule it accepts the regular expression 'group matching' special variable `$1` as well.
+See 'group matching' below for an explanation & example.

 #### coreModule
 > The coreModule attribute is **deprecated**.
 Use `dependencyTypes`